 - You cannot use a PO Box number or DX number

-It’s important to note that your company’s registered office address will be made publicly available on the central register of companies at Companies House.
+It’s important to note that your company’s registered office address will be made publicly available on the central register of companies.
+Therefore, it is not ideal to use your residential home address.

 3. Service address

 All company directors, secretaries, subscribers, People with Significant Control (PSC), and LLP members need to provide a service address when incorporating a company.
-The service address is the official contact address that HMRC and Companies House uses to contact you in relation to your role in the company.
+The service address is the official contact address that HMRC and Companies House uses to contact these people in relation to their role in the company.

 The following rules apply to a service address: